slaveOftime/Fun.Blazor/Docs/80 Css/README.md

-# Css
+# CSS

-This is made by [Fun.Css](https://github.com/slaveOftime/Fun.Css).
-It can be used to build css rules or inline style.
+This was created by [Fun.Css](https://github.com/slaveOftime/Fun.Css).
+It can be used to build CSS rules or inline styles.

-Because it is using computation expression, so you can extend its custom operation:
+Since it uses computation expression, you can customize its operations as well:

 {{InlineStyleDemo}}

-Also, you can build css rules with it:
+Additionally, you can create CSS rules with it:

 {{CssRuleDemo}}

-You can also build simple keyframes
+Even simple keyframes can be built:

 {{KeyFramesDemo}}